SGrebenkin/TelegramSpeechToTextBot/ReadMe.txt

 FFMpeg converts ogg to wav.
 SOX normalizes the volume.

+In order to compile, you need to create config.h file in the root directory of the project and put the following line there: const std::string BOT_TOKEN = "YOUR_TELEGRAM_BOT_TOKEN";

 ToDo:
 - Add description of the solution
 - Refactor to look better in terms of OOAD